Introduction

 Benjamin has been born, but Rachel died in childbirth.
 She was buried near Bethlehem, at a place called Ephrath.
 Jacob continued on to Hebron, the home of his father, Isaac.
 Jacob and his brother Esau, who returned from Seir, buried their father there.

-In God’s line of promise, all of Abraham’s sons but Isaac were eliminated, and only Jacob of Isaac’s children was chosen.
-Now all of Jacob’s descendants are included in the Chosen Nation.
+In God’s line of promise, all of Abraham’s sons but Isaac were eliminated, and only his son, Jacob, was chosen as the founding family of a great nation God yet to arise.

 The Book of Genesis closes with the account of the life of Jacob’s favourite son by Rachel–Joseph.
 His brothers were deeply jealous of him.
 They plotted to kill him, but were persuaded by Reuben and Judah to sell him to some traders, who took him to Egypt, a teenager.
 He was sold as a slave, and spent 12 years in jail for crimes he did not commit.